NVSL/CSE141pp-Resources/labs/Characterizing-Matrix-Multiplication/README.md

 # Characterizing Matrix Multiplication

+In this lab you will run the same matrix multiplication code that you ran in Lab 0.
+This code computes the matrix dot product of two square matrices of the same size.
+This time you will gather data while you vary compiler options, processor setting, and input size.

-To be completed on your own.
+This lab will be completed on your own.

 Check the course schedule for due date(s).